-Argentina's private network traditionally caters to wealthy, urban Argentines, with only about 10% of the population having private coverage.
+Argentina's private network traditionally caters to wealthy, urban Argentines, with only about 13% of the population having private coverage.
 Private hospitals and clinics typically offer a higher standard of care with shorter wait times.
 The disparity in the accessibility of medical care has led to unequal health outcomes among different segments of the population.
 Lower-income and rural Argentines are often unable to access nearby care.

 Argentina has some of the LAC region's highest standards of healthcare and passed laws in 1988, 1995, and 2016 to improve healthcare accessibility and coverage.
-Likewise, changes to the country's constitution in 1994 (see p.
-4 of Political and Social Relations) affirmed access to healthcare as a constitutional right.
-Government spending on healthcare has increased since 2003, with expenditures reaching about 10% of GDP in 2020, above the LAC average (9%) but below the US rate (19%).
-As of 2020, Argentina averages over 4 physicians per 1,000 people, above the LAC average (2.4) and US (2.6) but below Uruguay (4.9).
+Likewise, changes to the country's Constitution in 1994 (see Political and Social Relations) affirmed access to healthcare as a constitutional right.
+Government spending on healthcare has increased since 2003, with expenditures reaching about 10% of GDP in 2022, above the LAC average (8%) but below the US rate (17%).
+As of 2022, Argentina averages over 4 physicians per 1,000 people, above the LAC average (2.4) and US (3.6) but below Uruquay (4.9).